 What is the difference between a keloid and a hypertrophic scar?

 After the skin is injured, the healing process usually leaves a flat scar.
-Sometimes the scar is hypertrophic, or thickened, but confined to the margin of the wound.
-Hypertrophic scars tend to be redder and may subside by themselves (a process which can take one year or more).
+Sometimes the scar is hypertrophic, or thickened, but confined to the margin of the original wound.
+Hypertrophic scars tend to be redder and often regress spontaneously (a process which can take one year or more).
 Treatment, such as injections of cortisone (steroids), can speed this process.

-Keloids, by contrast, may start sometime after the injury and extend beyond the wound site.
+Keloids, by contrast, may start sometime after a cutaneous injury and extend beyond the wound site.
 This tendency to migrate into surrounding areas that weren't injured originally distinguishes keloids from hypertrophic scars.
-Keloids typically appear following surgery or injury, but they can also appear spontaneously or as a result of some slight inflammation, such as an acne pimple on the chest (even one that wasn't scratched or otherwise irritated).
-Other minor injuries that can trigger keloids are burns and body or ear piercings.
+Keloids typically appear following surgery or injury, but they can also as a result of some minor inflammation, such as an acne pimple on the chest (even one that wasn't scratched or otherwise irritated).
+Other minor injuries that can trigger keloids are burns and cosmetic piercings.

 Keloids are raised and look shiny and dome-shaped, ranging in color from pink to red.
 Some keloids become quite large and unsightly.
 Aside from causing potential cosmetic problems, these exuberant scars tend to be itchy, tender, or even painful to the touch.